andy1024/jiffy32/README.md

 i2c calls are working (tested with PCF8591 chip and SSD1306 OLED display)

+1-Wire calls are working (tested with DS18B20 thermal probe)

-SPI and 1-Wire calls are implemented, but not tested yet
+SPI calls are implemented, but not tested yet

 Library supports multiple dongles attached simultaneously